 LENSES and OUTCOMES

-A major goal of IOL surgery is achieving the OUTCOME desired by the patient.
-This means understanding in advance the "Big Picture" of options that are available.
-This way, when different lenses are presented and trade-offs discussed, the patient will be in strong position to make an informed choice.
+The goal of cataract surgery is to deliver the OUTCOME that matches the patient’s expectations.
+Yet there is no one-size-fits-all approach for the millions of cases treated with IOL implantation each year.
+This means it's very important for a patient to understand in advance the “big picture” of options.
+This way when different lenses and their trade-offs are discussed, the patient is positioned to make an informed decision.
 These overlapping choices can seem overwhelming which is why its important to have an experienced surgeon to navigate the process.
 Depending on the comfort level of the patient different styles of decision-making are used.

 DECISION MAKING STYLES